Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

        ## Bugs

        The Bugs that were encountered during the build and test of this site were fixed upon encountering the bugs.
-The solutions that were found wherefixed by researching the problems on Google and Youtube as well as using Slack to ask questions and take advice from people who have had similar problems in the past.
+The solutions that were found where fixed by researching the problems on Google and Youtube as well as using Slack to ask questions and take advice from people who have had similar problems in the past.

        ### Bug
        Not being able to change the layout of the site effectively whilst testing the responsiveness of the site at each breakpoint outlined within the Media Quiries.